Private ML marketplaces

 end while do

-trim or compress // for optional encryption
+// for optional encryption

 Approximating the effect of data on the model through model approximation (Model-Data Efficacy) is a moderately practical solution to preserve model and data privacy.
 Model extraction, for example, can be used for fair pricing.
 That is, useless data can be priced minimally whil useful data can be priced high.